 If you are not interested in the 6-mile minimum hike to the Wave, or you’ve already been but want to see the South Coyote Buttes and don’t have permits, book a South Coyote Buttes and White Pocket combo tour.
 Also for groups up to 5, just indicate in the questions at booking that you do not have South permits and that you accept the alternatives.
 We call this our “Conditional B Tour.”
 We will attend the South Coyote Buttes lottery on your behalf.
 If we don’t get the permits, we will take you to White Pocket.
 Either trip is incredible.
 You won’t be disappointed.
 Use the links above to book online or call us to set up a Conditional B Tour.

-Because of logistics, we will only enter permit lotteries for you when you book a Conditional Tour as described above.
+Because of logistics, we will only enter permit lotteries for you when you book a conditional tour as described above.
 The only time other location alternatives may be selected is if your group has five people.
 We cannot reserve trucks or have guides on standby in case we get permits.
 You must agree to White Pocket or the Amazing Sandstone Teepees as the alternate location if we can’t get permits.
 Trust us, it’s incredible.
-Many people like it better than the Wave.
+Many people like either of those two locations better than the Wave.